A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge

+VDBs are designed to facilitate efficient similarity search over high-dimensional vector data, an essential operation in many AI and machine learning applications.
+This similarity search is typically implemented through nearest neighbor search algorithms, which can be further divided into exact nearest neighbor search (NNS) and approximate nearest neighbor search (ANNS) methods.

-Nearest neighbor search (NNS) is the optimization problem of finding the point in a given set that is closest (or most similar) to a given point.
+NNS is the optimization problem of finding the point in a given set that is closest (or most similar) to a given point.
 Closeness is typically expressed in terms of a dissimilarity function: the less similar the objects, the larger the function values.
 For example, users can use NNS to find images that are similar to a given image based on their visual content and style, or documents that are similar to a given document based on their topic and sentiment.

-Approximate nearest neighbor search (ANNS) is a variation of NNS that allows for some error or approximation in the search results.
+ANNS is a variation of NNS that allows for some error or approximation in the search results.
 ANNS can trade off accuracy for speed and space efficiency, which can be useful for large-scale and high-dimensional data.
 For example, users can use ANNS to find products that are similar to a given product based on their features and ratings, or users that are similar to a given user based on their preferences and behaviors.